Advertisement

 You may need chemotherapy if:

-“Chemotherapy is given as an outpatient treatment every two to three weeks, delivered either directly into a vein or through a port,” Dr. Abraham explains.
+“Chemotherapy is given as an outpatient treatment every two or three weeks for three to six months, delivered either directly into a vein or through a port,” Dr. Abraham explains.

 There’s no single way to treat breast cancer.
-Your specific treatment will depend on the tumor’s ER/PR/HER2 status, how advanced it is and other factors.
+Your specific treatment will depend on the tumor’s ER/PR/HER2 status, the stage, the risk of it coming back, how advanced it is and other factors.

 If your breast cancer is HER2-positive, your treatment will include HER2-targeted medicines like: